nbgarnier/nn_stats/README.md

 mean, var, R = ns.compute_local_stats(locations, y=loc_new, k=k)   # imposed k -> returns R at new locations loc_new
 mean, var, k = ns.compute_local_stats(locations, y=loc_new, R=R)   # imposed R -> returns k at new locations loc_new
 </code></pre>
-Note that in thaat case, if you want to provide a set of "destination" locations, you have to explicitly prefix them with "y=".
+Note that in that case, if you want to provide a set of "destination" locations, you have to explicitly prefix them with "y=".
 If you do not do so, the function will expect its second parameter to be the observables, but they would be the "destination" locations.

 Note that there are still 3 output variables, even in that case (mean and var should be empty).